wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-docker-swarm.md

 <!--Every topic should have next steps and links to the next logical set of content to keep the customer engaged-->
 ## Next steps

 Go run things on your swarm.
-To look for inspiration, see [https://github.com/docker/swarm/](https://github.com/docker/swarm/) <!-- deleted by customization, or perhaps a [video](https://www.youtube.com/watch?v=EC25ARhZ5bI) -->.
+To look for inspiration, see [https://github.com/docker/swarm/](https://github.com/docker/swarm/), or perhaps a [video](https://www.youtube.com/watch?v=EC25ARhZ5bI).

 <!-- links -->

-[docker-machine-azure]: /documentation/articles/virtual-machines-docker-machine
+[docker-machine-azure]: virtual-machines-docker-machine.md